Optimizing Medical Device Post-Market Surveillance for Public Value

 In addition to working closely with the U.S. Food and Drug Administration (FDA) and the MDEpiNet community, Yale has partnered with the American College of Cardiology (ACC) through use of the National Cardiovascular Data Registry (NCDR®) Implantable Cardioverter Defibrillator (ICD) Registry linked to Medicare administrative claims to support this project.
 Yale has also partnered with a diverse group of experts from the surveillance and methodology communities to form a Steering Committee to provide guidance and feedback throughout the project's lifecycle.

-The Safety Signal Detection Project is part of a larger effort by Yale University, in partnership with Medtronic, Inc., and supported by a five-year cooperative agreement from the FDA's MDEpiNet initiative.
+The Safety Signal Detection Project is part of an effort by Yale University, in partnership with Medtronic, Inc., and the FDA's MDEpiNet initiative.
+This work is currently supported by a five-year award from Medtronic, Inc., in parallel with prior support from a five-year cooperative agreement from the FDA’s MDEpiNet initiative.
 The focus of this collaborative is to develop methods and facilitate best practices for medical device surveillance.
-The cooperative agreement was designed to address the following specific aims:
+The collaborative project was designed to address the following specific aims: